helenserb/tweet-cards/README.md

 [Create React App](https://github.com/facebook/create-react-app).

 About:
-1. According to the layout, a user card is created.
+1. According to the layout, a user card was created.
-2. A user was created in Mockapi with the following fields: id, user, tweets, followers, avatar (see screenshot below).
+2. A user was created in Mockapi with the following fields: id, user, tweets, followers, avatar.
 Avatar images are registered with separate urls in the “avatar” property.
 3. One pagination page displays 3 tweets, the rest are loaded when you click button Load More.
 4. Created routing using React Router.
 5. Added dropdown filtering (all/follow/following).